our Christian mission

 Making the church building fit for purpose is fundamental to enabling us to move to growth.
 Currently many people find St Mary’s too dark, cold and damp to stay for long or, during winter especially, to worship here regularly.

 A priority for St Mary’s is to increase contact with people beyond our small church community.
-Once the building is improved we can encourage people who are not currently part of the Christian community to come inside by organising events and by acting as a venue for events (e.g. workshops, concerts, poetry readings, exhibitions) and by promoting St Mary’s architectural and historical interest for visitors to Hull.
+Now the building is improved we can encourage people who are not currently part of the Christian community to come inside by organising events and by acting as a venue for events (e.g. workshops, concerts, poetry readings, exhibitions) and by promoting St Mary’s architectural and historical interest for visitors to Hull.

-If we can secure top-up funds for a new heating system, a new electrical system and the new facilities needed, we aim to draw city workers, shoppers and visitors into St Mary’s with:
+We aim to draw city workers, shoppers and visitors into St Mary’s with:

 ∙ Provision of refreshments and regular light lunch provision of soup and sandwiches